bloomberg/blazingmq/docs/docs/features/subscriptions.md

 - Producers add any ‘interesting’ attributes of the message in its *message properties*.

+- Users specify one or more Application Subscriptions in the domain configuration for one or more *AppIds*.
+Each *AppId* can have one or more boolean expression containing one or more message properties.
+If there is no subscription for an *AppId*, the application will receive all messages.

 - Consumers specify one or more boolean expressions when opening the queue.
 Each expression can contain one or more message properties.
 As an example, an expression can look like: